-- (a) The amounts shown in Annual Compensation for 1996, 1995 and 1994 reflect salary, bonus and other annual compensation awarded to, earned by or paid to the persons listed for services rendered to the Company and its subsidiaries.
+- (a) The amounts shown in Annual Compensation for 1997, 1996 and 1995 reflect salary, bonus and other annual compensation awarded to, earned by or paid to the persons listed for services rendered to the Company and its subsidiaries.
 The Company has a bonus plan (the "Executive Bonus Plan") in which executives participate (including the Chief Executive Officer and the other Named Executive Officers).
-The Executive Bonus Plan provides for payment of cash compensation upon the achievement of predetermined individual and corporate performance goals during the calendar year. - (b) Mr. Levin was Chief Executive Officer of the Company during 1994, 1995 and 1996.
-The amount shown for Mr. Levin under Other Annual Compensation for 1996 includes \$26,400 in respect of personal use of a Company-provided automobile and payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
-The amount shown for Mr. Levin under All Other Compensation for 1996 reflects \$302,713 in respect of life insurance premiums and \$4,500 in respect of matching contributions under the Revlon Employees' Savings and Investment Plan (the "401(k) Plan").
-The amount shown for Mr. Levin under Other Annual Compensation for 1995 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
-The amount shown for Mr. Levin under All Other Compensation for 1995 reflects \$303,502 in respect of life insurance premiums and \$4,500 in respect of matching contributions under the 401(k) Plan.
-The amount shown for Mr. Levin under Other Annual Compensation for 1994 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
-The amounts shown for Mr. Levin under All Other Compensation for 1994 reflect payments in respect of life insurance premiums and certain relocation expenses and matching contributions under the 401(k) Plan.
-In connection with such relocation, the Company purchased for face value a \$525,000 purchase money note made by the purchaser of Mr. Levin's home secured by a mortgage on such home.
+The Executive Bonus Plan provides for payment of cash compensation upon the achievement of predetermined corporate and/or business unit and individual performance goals during the calendar year established pursuant to the Executive Bonus Plan or by the Compensation Committee. - Mr. Fellows became Chief Executive Officer of the Company in January (b) 1997.
+The amount shown for Mr. Fellows under Other Annual Compensation for 1997 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
+The amount shown for Mr. Fellows under All Other Compensation for 1997 reflects \$11,117 in respect of life insurance premiums, \$4,800 in respect of matching contributions under the Revlon Employees' Savings, Profit Sharing and Investment Plan (the "401(k) Plan") and \$15,000 in respect of matching contributions under the Revlon Excess Savings Plan for Key Employees (the "Excess Plan").
+The amount shown for Mr. Fellows under Other Annual Compensation for 1996 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
+The amount shown for Mr. Fellows under All Other Compensation for 1996 reflects matching contributions under the 401(k) Plan.
+The amount shown for Mr. Fellows under Other Annual Compensation for 1995 includes \$43,251 in respect of membership fees and related expenses for personal use of a health and country club and \$9,458 in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile.
+The amount shown for Mr. Fellows under All Other Compensation for 1995 reflects matching contributions under the 401(k) Plan.